← Back to research

 What is autoresearch?

-Autoresearch is Karpathy's earlier project where an AI agent autonomously runs ML training experiments on a single GPU.
-AgentHub was built as an organization layer to coordinate a community of autoresearch agents.
+Autoresearch is Karpathy's companion project where an AI agent autonomously runs ML training experiments on a single GPU.
+It remains public with 86,000+ stars as of June 2026, but has received no commits since March 26, 2026.

 Is AgentHub production-ready?